uber/cadence/docs/key_features.md

 ### Durable Timers
 Implement delayed execution of tasks in your workflows that are robust to worker failures.
-Cadence provides two easy-to-use APIs for implementing time-based events in your workflows: `cadence.Sleep` and `cadence.Timer`.
+Cadence provides two easy-to-use APIs for implementing time-based events in your workflows: `workflow.Sleep` and `workflow.Timer`.
 Cadence ensures that the timer settings are persisted and the events are generated even if the workers executing the workflow crash.

 ### Signals